sicks/comp1950project/README.md

 Due: Saturday, Nov 30th, Midnight

 ### Client Site & Intro Page
-Rabia, work on these throughout the week and upload them to the GitHub so we can discuss and make changes along the way.
+Rabia, work on these throughout the week and keep them updated on GitHub so we can discuss and make changes along the way.
 * index.html
 * intro.html

 Due: Thursday, Dec 5th, 6:30pm

 ### Rationale Page
-David, work on this throughout the week and upload them to the GitHub so we can discuss and make changes along the way
+David, work on this throughout the week and keep it updated on GitHub so we can discuss and make changes along the way
 * rationale.html

 Due: Thursday, Dec 5th, 6:30pm

 ### Home page, Lecture page, Tumblr Theme